-The following table shows the grant date fair value after estimated forfeitures and weighted-average grant date fair value per unit for the restricted stock units granted, as well as the tax benefits realized by the Company in connection with vested and released restricted stock units for the indicated periods:
+The following table shows the weighted-average grant date fair value per unit for the restricted stock units granted and tax benefits realized by the Company in connection with vested and released restricted stock units for the indicated periods:

-Three months of September 3 (In thousands, except for weighted-average grant date fair value) 2012 2011 Grant date fair value after estimated forfeitures \$ 26,439 \$ 54,637 Weighted-average grant date fair value per unit \$ 51.65 \$ 35.74 Tax benefits realized by the Company in connection with vested and released restricted stock units \$ 17,871 \$ 16,773
+Three mo Septer onths ei nber 30 (In thousands, except for weighted-average grant date fair value) 2013 2012 Weighted-average grant date fair value per unit \$ 53.02 \$ 51.65 Tax benefits realized by the Company in connection with vested and released restricted stock units \$ 40,606 \$ 17,871

-As of September 30, 2012, the unrecognized stock-based compensation expense balance, net of estimated forfeitures, related to restricted stock units was\$115.4 million and will be recognized over an estimated weighted-average amortization period of 2.1 years.
+As of September 30, 2013, the unrecognized stock-based compensation expense balance related to restricted stock units was\$116.8 million, excluding the impact of estimated forfeitures, and will be recognized over a weighted-average remaining contractual term and an estimated weighted-average amortization period of 1.8 years.
+The intrinsic value of outstanding restricted stock units as of September 30, 2013 was \$229.0 million.